Dump all the links in a web page with the Page Links To tool.

-Find what a page Links to with this tool.
+Find what a page links to with this tool.
 Internal and external links will be displayed with this information gathering tool.
-When security testing an organization or web site forgotten links to old web applications are often an exposed weak spot that can be exploited by an attacker.
+When security testing an organization or web site forgotten and poorly maintained web applications can be a great place to find some weak spots.
+Dumping the page links is a quick way to find other linked applications, web technologies and related websites.

 The purpose of this tool is to allow a fast and easy to scrape links from a web page.
 Listing links, domains and resources that a page links to can tell you a lot about the page.
 Reasons for using a tool such as this are wide ranging; from Internet research, web page development to security assessments and web page testing.